mr-andersonn/NDetective-Desktop/README.md

-# NetworkDetective
+# NDetective

 **⚠️ Status:** _In development — features may change._

 <br><br>

 **NetworkDetective** is a cross-platform network scanner built with C# and [Avalonia UI](https://avaloniaui.net/).
-It scans your local network using ARP and Ping to detect active devices, and displays them in a desktop interface.
+It scans your local network using ARP and Ping to detect active devices, save them and later detect unauthorized devices.

 <br>